chialab/dna/docs/templates.md

 </body>
 ```

-If you want to add some properties to the instance, you can pass it as hyper node.
+If you want to add some properties to the instance, you can pass it as an hyper node using the `ref` property.
 This is useful if you want to reference some nodes in your component:

 ```ts
 import { DOM, Component, html, customElement, listen } from '@chialab/dna';